 David Blanco-Mulero

-My name is David Blanco Mulero and I’m currently a Researcher at Institut de Robòtica i Informàtica Industrial (IRI-CSIC-UPC) at the Perception and Manipulation group lead by Prof. Carme Torras.
-I’m also about to defend my PhD Thesis at Aalto University Intelligent Robotics group supervised by Prof. Ville Kyrki.
+My name is David Blanco Mulero and I’m currently a Post-doc at Institut de Robòtica i Informàtica Industrial (IRI-CSIC-UPC) at the Perception and Manipulation group lead by Prof. Carme Torras.

 My PhD Thesis “Towards Efficient Robotic Manipulation of Deformable Objects by Learning Dynamics Models and Adaptive Policies” focused on bridging the gap in the adaptive capabilities of robotic systems to manipulate deformable objects.
 My PhD Thesis combines techniques such as Reinforcement Learning, Graph Neural Networks and Gaussian Processes to develop methods that can learn to manipulate deformable objects in simulation and transfer the learnt skills to the real-world.